Home Affordability Calculator

 Many conventional lenders (banks, credit unions, etc.) accept a 3% down payment if you meet specific requirements.
 Some requirements include a DTI of less than 43% and a credit score of 640 or above.
 FHA loans require as little as 3.5% down, whereas VA loans have no down-payment requirements.
 If you haven’t saved much cash, a loan with lower down-payment requirements can help you qualify for a mortgage.

-Requesting down payment gifts from your close relatives may ease the financial burden of buying a home.
-However, conventional loans may require you to use some of your funds to qualify for a mortgage.
+Requesting down payment gifts from close relatives may ease the financial burden of buying a home.
+However, conventional loans may require you to use some of your own funds to qualify for a mortgage.
 Remember, you can also use some gift money to pay for closing costs or other housing expenses.

 A home affordability calculator can help you identify how much house you can afford, and determine a mortgage payment that fits within your budget.
 This way, you can be confident that you won’t ever feel “house poor.”